AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Timber Hearth - Launch Tower.md

 Aliases:
 -
 ---
-- Area where you are able to launch the Space Ship into the space
+- Area from where you are able to launch the Space Ship into the space.